maximus-sallam/Magento2Modules/README.md

 A module for Magento 2 that allows you to delete admin users from the command line.

-Tested with Magento 2.4.5-p1 Community Edition on Nexcess Magento hosting
+Tested with Magento 2.4.5-p1 Community Edition on Nexcess Magento hosting.

 Installation: